 Severe Disability Premium and Universal Credit:

 A Severe Disability Premium is an extra amount of money that can be paid with means-tested benefits where the claimant is entitled to PIP with the daily living component, Attendance Allowance or Disability Living Allowance with the care component of the middle or higher rates; no-one claims Carer’s Allowance for looking after them; and they do not live with anyone else with the exception of children or other people entitled to the same disability benefits.

-Some people might have had to claim Universal Credit before this protection came into place.
-Some of those people may be entitled to receive extra backdated Universal Credit if they would still meet the criteria for Severe Disability Premium when their claim is looked at.
+Some people might have had to claim Universal Credit before this restriction came into place which means they might be worse off financially.
+The government has now started to compensate those people by paying extra Universal Credit plus backdated amounts if, at the time of looking at the claim, the claimant would still meet the criteria for Severe Disability Premium

 If you do not receive a Severe Disability Premium but think you should, or you are not sure whether you receive it or not, please contact our Benefits Advice team.